-Advertising is allowed only on the jacket.
+Advertising reserved for National Federations (see picture 6 n° 2) is authorised only on the jacket.
 It must respect the practical provisions of IJF.
 The advertising cannot mention political, denominational or sport organisations other than the IJF, its Continental Unions, member National Federations, their organisations and affiliated clubs.
+It is not authorised to promote, in advertising spaces, tobacco, alcohol, any prohibited substance listed in the list of products prohibited by the World Anti-Doping Agency, or any product, article or service contrary to morality or good ethics.
+Betting companies and organisations responsible for betting are not authorised.

 On the visible part of the jacket the advertising can appear in 4 advertising spaces: